sungnga/instagram-clone-app/README.md

 ## LIKING, SAVING, AND COMMENTING ON POSTS
+- The next feature we want to work on is enable a user to like and unlike a post, save and unsave a post, and comment on a post
+- We first need to create the likes, saved_posts, and comments tables in Hasura.
+And configure relationships between the users, posts, likes, comments, and saved_posts tables
+- We create a post subscription in order to display realtime post data in our app

 ### 57: Adding likes, saved_posts, and comments tables in Hasura, configure relationships:
 - **Create the likes table in Hasura graphQL:**